epfl-ada/ada-2022-project-hotchocolate/README.md

 ### Before Week 47 (Now)

 Milestone 2 :
-- Top 10 beers by country, by type, for each site separatedly. (without bias correction)
+- Top 10 beers by country, by type, for each site separatedly. (without bias correction) (Auriane and Xavier)
 - Histogram of users in terms of their rating counts (already partially done by Gab).
-- Top X breweries (in terms of beer count, and how many ratings their beer have).
+- Top X breweries, for each site (in terms of beer count, and how many ratings their beer have).
+(Auriane and Xavier)
-- Top 10 beers in matched dataset (without bias correction),
+- Top 10 beers in matched dataset (without bias correction) Gab
-- Basic textual review analysis (% of language, review length)
+- Basic textual review analysis (% of language, review length) João
-- Wordcloud with most commonly used words (if time allows)
+- Wordcloud with most commonly used words (if time allows) João

 ### Week 47 (21/11-25/11)